AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/volume_android.md

 <div class="alert note">Setting the audio level too high may cause audio distortion on some devices.</div>

-The following diagram shows the workflow for audio volume settings.
+The following figure shows the workflow for audio volume settings.

 ![](https://web-cdn.agora.io/docs-files/1578559042677)